A Full-Density Approach to Simulating Random Iteration Equations with Applications: Results

 with

-Depending on the parameter $u$ different strange attractors appears.
+Depending on the parameter $u$ different strange attractors appear.
 We are exploring the RIE for a small range of the variable $C_1^{(n)} = u$ represented by a random variable leading to the transfer function

-In Figure \ref{fig:Res:StrangeAttract_001_2} we explore the progress of iterations for $f_{C_1} := \mathcal{N}(0.7,0.02^2)$ with $P=384000$.
+In Figure \ref{fig:Res:StrangeAttract_001_2} we explore the progress of iterations for $f_{C_1} := \mathcal{N}(0.7,0.02^2)$ {as well as $f_{B_1},f_{B_2} := \mathcal{N}(0,0.02^2)$ (again truncated at three standard deviations)} with $P=384000$.
 It can be observed that the strange attractor arises during iterations, but also how the Ikeda mapping behaves in its first iterations acting on a full starting density distribution.
 This is an average of the strange attractor according to the ensemble distribution of the $u$-parameter (=$C_1^{(n)}$).

 Second, the classical \textit{Lozi map} \cite{Lozi 2023} is presented, which is given by

 with typically a fixed standard parameter $b=0.3$ and a range for $a\in[1.4,1.7]$ for which strange attractors appear.
 This can be transferred to the transfer function